Amenhotep I: Family

 Amenhotep I was the son of Ahmose I and Ahmose-Nefertari.
-His elder brothers, the crown prince Ahmose Sapair and Ahmose-ankh, died before him, thus clearing the way for his ascension to the throne.
+His elder brother, the crown prince Ahmose-ankh, died before him, thus clearing the way for his ascension to the throne.
 Amenhotep probably came to power while he was still young himself, and his mother, Ahmose-Nefertari, appears to have been regent for him for at least a short time.
 The evidence for this regency is that both he and his mother are credited with founding a settlement for workers in the Theban Necropolis at Deir el-Medina.
 Amenhotep took his older sister, Ahmose-Meritamon, as his Great Royal Wife.
 Another wife's name, Sitkamose, is attested on a nineteenth dynasty stele.

 Beyond this, the relationships between Amenhotep I and other possible family members are unclear.
 Ahhotep II is usually called his wife and sister, despite an alternative theory that she was his grandmother.
 He is thought to have had one son by Ahhotep II, Amenemhat, who died while still very young.
 This remains the consensus, although there are arguments against that relationship as well.
 With no living heirs, Amenhotep was succeeded by Thutmose I, who he married to his "sister", Ahmose.
 Since Ahmose is never given the title "King's Daughter" in any inscription, some scholars doubt whether she was a sibling of Amenhotep I.

 Dates and length of reign

+New Kingdom high and low chronology

-In Amenhotep I's ninth regnal year, a heliacal rise of Sothis was observed on the ninth day of the third month of summer.
-Modern astronomers have calculated that, if the observation was made from Memphis or Heliopolis, such an observation could only have been made on that day in 1537 BC.
-If the observation was made in Thebes, however, it could only have taken place in 1517 BC.
-The latter choice is usually accepted as correct since Thebes was the capital during the early 18th dynasty: hence, Amenhotep I is usually given an accession date in 1526 BC, although the possibility of 1546 BC is not entirely dismissed.
+In Year 9 of Amenhotep, a heliacal rise of Sothis was observed on the ninth day of the third month of summer.
+Modern astronomers have calculated that, if the observation was made from Memphis or Heliopolis, the observation was made on that day in 1537 BC (NK High Chronology).
+If the observation was made in Thebes, then the event occurred in 1517 BC (NK Low Chronology).

+Consequently, the Heliacal rise of Sothis suggests the accession of Amenhotep I was either in 1546 (1545 Year 1) or 1526 BC (1525 Year 1).
+Because Thebes was the capital during the early 18th Dynasty, Egyptologists traditionally set the accession date in 1526 BC.

+Reign length

 Manetho's Epitome states that Amenhotep I ruled Egypt for twenty years and seven months or twenty-one years, depending on the source.
 While Amenhotep I's highest attested regnal year is only his Year 10, Manetho's statement is confirmed by a passage in the tomb autobiography of a magician named Amenemhet.
 This explicitly states that he served under Amenhotep I for 21 years.
 Thus, in the high chronology, Amenhotep I is given a reign from around 1546 to 1526 BC and, in the low chronology, from around 1526 to 1506 BC or 1525 to 1504 BC, though individual scholars may ascribe dates to his reign that vary from these by a few years.